aportuguesecoder/cordova-plugin-jitsi-meet-updated/README.md

+Note: this plugin is a indirect fork of https://github.com/findmate/cordova-plugin-jitsi-meet

 # cordova-plugin-jitsi-meet
 Cordova plugin for Jitsi Meet React Native SDK.
 Works with both iOS and Android, and fixes the 64-bit binary dependency issue with Android found in previous versions of this plugin.